-Year: III Lecture: Hrs/week

-Part: I Tutorial: Hrs/week

-Practical: 4 Hrs/week
+Total: 4 Hrs/week Lecture: Hrs/week Tutorial: Hrs/week Practical: 4 Hrs/week Lab: Hrs/week

 This course is designed to help the students in developing the knowledge and skills related to four wheeled vehicle driving.
 It covers check-up of vehicle, driving with different parameters, following the traffic rules and symbols.
 The students have to attend on final driving test and viva voce for the final evaluation.